MarcTowse/Hazmat_Label_Detector/README.md

 # Hazmat_Label_Detector

-this project will detect all hazmat labels moved into its directory and determine what each feature on them is.
+This project will detect all hazmat labels moved into its directory and identify each label individually

 this code will run with "python3 Assignment.py"